Empowering teens to impact the world

 Once I’ve checked in, am I allowed to leave and return to the center?

 Students have the ability to check in again if they need to return to their schools for after-school activities.
 It is the responsibility of parents/guardians to set guidelines with students regarding whether or not they are allowed to leave EDGE during open hours.
 EDGE staff will not force teen to stay but will enforce a check-out and check-in process.

-Are items in the café free?
+Are snack items free?

-EDGE offers all foods and drinks at a lower rate than most area restaurants, but there is a charge.
 Many days there are free healthy snacks available or opportunities to earn extra snacks by participating in programming.

 Are parents allowed to come into EDGE?